-West Bengal panchayat election: Repolling begins at 696 booths in 19 districts
+West Bengal panchayat elections: Repolling underway at 696 booths in 19 districts

 Repolling is also being held at 89 booths in Nadia, in Cooch Behar, 46 in North 24 Parganas, 42 in Uttar Dinajpur, 36 in South 24 Parganas, 31 in Purba Medinipur and 29 in Hooghly.

 The voting began at 7 am and will end at 5 pm.
+A turnout of 10.9% was recorded till 11 am, according to PTI.
+Voting began late at some booths because ballot boxes did not arrive on time.

 The results for the panchayat election will be announced on Tuesday.

 Tight security arrangements are in place, with four personnel from central security forces deployed at each booth along with the state police.